 Fruška Gora National Park

 Situated just south of Novi Sad, one of Serbia’s top tourist destinations, Fruška Gora National Park is the oldest Serbian national park.
 Designated in 1960, it protects an area of forest-covered hills between the Sava and Danube rivers.
 It’s a gloriously beautiful place to visit—arguably the very best national park in Serbia, and it makes for an incredible day trip from Belgrade.

 It once was an island in the ancient Pannonian Sea but now features dense oak, beech, and linden forests, rolling hillsides, meadows, villages, and monasteries.
 It’s as peaceful a landscape as you’ll find anywhere.

 A large network of hiking and biking trails winds through the hills, offering visitors the opportunity to explore this magnificent scenery at their own pace.
 Wildlife that’s regularly spotted on hikes or bike rides includes pine martens, wild boar, and deer, as well as various bird species such as imperial eagles and woodpeckers.

 Besides a wealth of natural beauty, there’s also plenty of culture in Fruška Gora National Park.
 This is, for instance, one of Serbia’s central wine-making regions.
 There are more than 60 wineries you can visit.
 Additionally, a tourist trail takes you past no fewer than 17 historic monasteries dating from the 15th and 16th centuries.

 How To Get To Fruška Gora National Park Serbia

 Fruška Gora National Park is the most accessible of all national parks in Serbia.
 It’s an easy 1-hour drive from Belgrade, much of which is on the E70 highway.
 Because of that, this is one of the best day trips from Belgrade.
-Definitely consider visiting this peaceful region when staying in the Serbian capital!
+Consider visiting this peaceful region when staying in the Serbian capital!
 Since the park lies at the doorstep of Novi Sad, that city is a fantastic base to explore the region.
 The heart of the park is less than 25 kilometers and only 30 minutes from the Novi Sad city center.